 Food stylist, photographer, blogger and author Terri-Anne Leske knows good food.

-The proof is in her latest book, Carrotsticks and Cravings – titled after her popular food blog of the same name.
+The proof is in her cookbook and two cafes around Singapore, Carrotsticks and Cravings – titled after her popular food blog of the same name.
 Both are filled with noms she serves her own family and friends.
-Give them a try, too!
+Give them a try!

 Why she loves it: Her veggie-packed version of spaghetti and meatballs brings back childhood memories, thanks to the rich tomato and freshness from the zoodles.